Top Tips on Making IRA Contributions

 - If you contribute to an IRA you may also qualify for the Saver’s Credit.
 The credit can reduce your taxes up to $2,000 if you file a joint return.
 Use Form 8880, Credit for Qualified Retirement Savings Contributions, to claim the credit.
 You can file Form 1040A or 1040 to claim the Saver’s Credit.

-- See Publication 590, Individual Retirement Arrangements, for more about IRAs.
+- See Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), for more about IRAs.

 You can get forms and publications on IRS.gov or order them by calling 800-TAX-FORM (800-829-3676).